SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

     * "ULN should contain exactly 10 numbers"
     * "ULN, FamilyName and Standard not found"
 - Standard
     * "Provide a valid Standard"
     * "Invalid version for Standard"
+    * "Your organisation is not approved to assess this Standard"
-    * "Your organisation is not approved to assess this Standard and version"
+    * "Your organisation is not approved to assess this Standard version"
     * "StandardReference and StandardCode must be for the same Standard*
 - CourseOption
     * "No course option available for this Standard and version.
 Must be empty"
     * "Invalid course option for this Standard and version.
 Must be one of the following: 'list of course options'"